Configuration Reference

 exposure:

-include: health,prometheus,gateway-status # exposed actuator endpoints
+include: health,prometheus,gateway-status,info # exposed actuator endpoints

 endpoint: